-He has advised on a number of both friendly and contested transactions, including: Cray in its proposed sale to Hewlett Packard Enterprise; Perry Ellis in its take private transaction; International Flavors & Fragrances in its acquisition of Frutarom; Agrium and PotashCorp in their merger of equals; NextEra Energy on its proposed acquisition of Oncor; Danone in its acquisition of WhiteWave Foods; Teva Pharmaceuticals on its offer to acquire Mylan and its subsequent acquisition of Allergan Generics; Humana in its merger with Aetna; and General Electric in its plan to sell most of its GE Capital assets.
+He has advised on a number of both friendly and contested transactions, including: Virtusa in its proposed sale to Baring Private Equity Asia; BMC Stock Holdings in its proposed combination with Builders FirstSource; BorgWarner in its proposed acquisition of Delphi Technologies; Cray in its sale to Hewlett Packard Enterprise; Perry Ellis in its take private transaction; International Flavors & Fragrances in its acquisition of Frutarom; Agrium and PotashCorp in their merger of equals; NextEra Energy on its proposed acquisition of Oncor; Danone in its acquisition of WhiteWave Foods; Teva Pharmaceuticals on its offer to acquire Mylan and its subsequent acquisition of Allergan Generics; Humana in its merger with Aetna; and General Electric in its plan to sell most of its GE Capital assets.

 Crisis and Issues Management

 He has helped companies facing a variety of issues, including litigation, product liability and recalls, unplanned leadership changes, data breaches, corporate restructurings and workforce reductions, earnings surprises and restatements, gender discrimination and sexual harassment issues, and regulatory actions.

 He has worked with a number of companies in activist situations and proxy contests, including: Virtusa (New Mountain Vantage); Progenics Pharmaceuticals (Velan Capital); Eagle Materials (Sachem Head); Natus Medical (Voce Capital); Newell Brands (Carl Icahn and Starboard); Rent-A-Center (Engaged Capital); Bio-Rad Laboratories (Corvex); The Brink’s Company (Starboard) and Perry Ellis (Legion Partners).